standard-for-public-code/standard-for-public-code/readers-guide.md

 ## Introduction

-This section explains what the criterion aims to achieve and why it is important for the users and contributors of this codebase.
+This section explains what the criterion aims to achieve and why it is important for a codebase's users and contributors.

 ## Requirements